LAVAL – Something special is happening at Place Bell.

 Goaltender Cayden Primeau, who is currently living his best hours since joining the professionals, is the perfect example.

-In terms of defeats and negatives, the 22-year-old goalkeeper knows a bit about it.
+In terms of defeats and negatives, the 22-year-old goalkeeper knows a bit regarding it.
 His lowest moments were pitiful to watch, earlier this season, when he was called up by the Canadiens and absolutely nothing was working out.
 But it wasn’t just Primeau who was struggling.
-The whole team was in a losing streak and there is nothing in the National League experience that could benefit the young goaltender.
+The whole team was in a losing streak and there is nothing in the National League experience that might benefit the young goaltender.

 While back with the Rocket, in an environment where he belongs, Primeau was able to turn the page and begin a new chapter when the playoffs began.